EBI-Metagenomics/EMG-docs/docs/portal.rst

 The 'Analysis results' field could also displays two types of messages:

 - 'QC not passed’: this message indicates that no sequences survived the filtering occurring during the QC steps.
 This could be due to base quality filtering, ambiguous base filtering or length filtering.
 - ‘Unable to process’: this message indicates that no data suitable for analysis were available for this run.
-The sequences may not be available in ENA, failed to merge, in the case of pair-end reads, or be in an insuitable format.
+The sequences may not be available in ENA, failed to merge, in the case of pair-end reads, or be in an unsuitable format.

 ------------------------------------------------------------------------------
 Finding quality control information about runs on the EBI Metagenomics website
 ------------------------------------------------------------------------------

-Quality control (Qc)analysis of runs within projects on the `EBI Metagenomics website <www.ebi.ac.uk/metagenomics/>`__ can be accessed by selecting the 'Quality control' tab found toward the top of any run page (see Figure 1 below).
+Quality control (Qc) analysis of runs within projects on the `EBI Metagenomics website <www.ebi.ac.uk/metagenomics/>`__ can be accessed by selecting the 'Quality control' tab found toward the top of any run page (see Figure 1 below).

 .. image:: images/QC1.PNG
 Figure 1.
 A 'Quality control' tab can be found towards the top of each run page.

-Selecting this tab brings a page containing four graphical representations giving the number of reads remainin, and filtered, after each QC step as well as the length, GC content and nucletotide distributions of the reads having passed the QC referred as processed reads.
+Selecting this tab brings a page containing four graphical representations giving the number of reads remaining, and filtered, after each QC step as well as the length, GC content and nucleotide distributions of the reads having passed the QC referred as processed reads.
 These are available to download via the 'Download' tab found toward the top of any run page (see Figure 8 below).

 An histogram is used to represent the nucleotide distribution for the first 500 nucleotides of the processed reads; while metagenome, metatranscriptome and assembly chart should indicate an even distribution (Figure 2 below), amplicon graph should indicate a clearly uneven pattern.

 .. image:: images/QC_metag.PNG
 Figure 2.
 Typical even nucleotide distribution expected for metagenome, metatranscriptome and assembly.
-Note that the stretch of uneven distribution observed until position 20 are indicative that the sequencing adpaters had not been completely removed in the submitted reads.
+Note that the stretch of uneven distribution observed until position 20 are indicative that the sequencing adapters had not been completely removed in the submitted reads.

 .. image:: images/QC_ndamplicon.PNG